nsrau/azure-docs.it-it/articles/backup/backup-azure-afs-automation.md

 ### <a name="set-the-vault-context"></a>Impostare il contesto dell'insieme di credenziali

-Archiviare l'oggetto insieme di credenziali in una variabile e impostare il contesto dell'insieme di credenziali.
+Store the vault object in a variable, and set the vault context.

-* Molti cmdlet di backup di Azure richiedono l'oggetto insieme di credenziali dei servizi di ripristino come input, quindi è consigliabile archiviare l'oggetto insieme di credenziali in una variabile.
+* Many Azure Backup cmdlets require the Recovery Services vault object as an input, so it's convenient to store the vault object in a variable.
 * Il contesto dell'insieme di credenziali definisce il tipo di dati protetti nell'insieme di credenziali.
-Impostarla con [set-AzRecoveryServicesVaultContext](https://docs.microsoft.com/powershell/module/az.recoveryservices/set-azrecoveryservicesvaultcontext?view=azps-1.4.0).
-Una volta impostato il contesto, si applica a tutti i cmdlet successivi.
+Set it with [Set-AzRecoveryServicesVaultContext](https://docs.microsoft.com/powershell/module/az.recoveryservices/set-azrecoveryservicesvaultcontext?view=azps-1.4.0).
+After the context is set, it applies to all subsequent cmdlets.

 L'esempio seguente imposta il contesto per **testvault**.